Lake Skadar: Geography

 There are additionally some fresh water sources at the lake bottom.
 A characteristic feature of Lake Skadar's water balance is the high inflow from a number of temporary and permanent karst springs, some of which are sublacustrine in cryptodepressions (known as an oko).
 The southern and southwestern sides of the lake are rocky, barren and steep, having bays in which the sublacustrine springs are usually to be found.
 On the northern side there is an enormous inundated area, the boundaries of which change as water levels fluctuate.

 Some small islands like Beška, with two churches on it and Grmožur, a former fortress and prison can be found on the southwestern side of the lake.

 The climate type is hot-summer Mediterranean climate with dry summers (Csa), under Köppen climate classification.

 The Montenegrin part of the lake and its surrounding area were declared a national park in 1983.
+Additionally, the wine-growing region known as the Skadar Lake Basin is situated in the broader area around the lake on the Montenegrin side.
 The Albanian part has been designated as a Managed Nature Reserve.
 In 1996, by Ramsar Convention on Wetlands, it was included in the Ramsar list of wetlands of international importance.
 Near the mouth of Rijeka Crnojevića, 11 m below the surface of the water there is a well-preserved wreck of the steamboat Skanderbeg sunk by partisans in 1942, during the Second World War.